stdio-cz/mhmp_mapk_output-gateway/README.md

 For generating documentation run `npm run generate-docs`.
 Typedoc source code documentation is located in `docs/typedoc`.

 More documentation in `docs/`.
-Mainly `new_dataset_integration.md` for description on how to add a new dataset and create new API routes.
+If you want to add a new dataset or create new API routes, check out our existing [modules](https://gitlab.com/operator-ict/golemio/code/modules).

 ### API documentation